published agents

 What is the difference between local and managed hosted runtime?

-Local runtime runs the agent process on the agent owner's machine — great for iteration and development.
+Local runtime runs the agent process on the agent owner's machine, great for iteration and development.
 Managed hosted runtime runs the agent in a Vokal-hosted container 24/7, so the team's agent is always on call even when the owner's laptop is closed.

 Can my team use a Published Agent while my laptop is closed?

-Yes — if you choose managed hosted runtime when publishing.
+Yes, if you choose managed hosted runtime when publishing.
 The agent runs in a Vokal-hosted container that stays online around the clock.
 Local runtime requires the agent owner's machine to be running.

-live beta / 2026
+public launch / 2026